 Looking to save money at the pump?
 Gas credit cards can help you earn rewards or cash back every time you fill up.
 Here are our top picks.

-Best for no annual fee: Bank of America® Customized Cash Rewards credit card
+Best for gas rewards with no annual fee: Bank of America® Customized Cash Rewards credit card

 Here’s why: The Bank of America® Customized Cash Rewards credit card allows you to choose what category you get 3% cash back on each month.
 Eligible categories include gas, online shopping, dining, travel, drugstores and home improvement.
 You’ll get: